valiakon/MultimodalAnalysis_SpeakerDiarization/README.md

 #### Step 1

 Firstly, we create a dataset containing videos of interviews.
 Usually, in the expirements two persons participated in each video but the project works for more persons, even though with lower accuracy results.
-TO seperate the video from the audio segments, ffmpeg library is used.
+To seperate the video from the audio segments, ffmpeg library is used.
 It creates wav files in order to be processed later for audio speaker Diarazation.

 #### Step 2